munshkr/flok/README.md

 the local `core` package automatically.
 It also makes it easy to publish new versions by bumping them together.

+To bump a new version on all packages and release them together, run `yarn release`.

 ## Acknowledgments